rorystephenson/flutter_map_supercluster/README.md

 Two different Marker clustering layers for [flutter_map](https://github.com/fleaflet/flutter_map):

-- `SuperclusterLayer`: An extremely fast Marker clustering layer, Markers may not be added/removed.
+- `SuperclusterImmutableLayer`: An extremely fast Marker clustering layer, Markers may not be added/removed.
 - `SuperclusterMutableLayer`: An slightly slower (but still very fast) Marker clustering layer.
   Markers can be added/removed.